Taneční

 Taneční is a Czech comedy TV series produced by TV Nova and directed by Jiří Vejdělek.

 Synopsis

-Monika and Oldřich are married couple who used to win dance competitions together.
+Monika and Oldřich are a married couple who used to win dance competitions all the time together.
 Oldřich likes to lead and Monika has to dance as Oldřich leads her even in common life.
-Monika starts to get tired of it.
-When Oldřich starts to organize dancing lessons for high school students with Monika he gets in his element while Monika starts to get tired of it.
-Situation gets complicated when Monika's ex-partner Karel shows up and Monika's free-spirited sister Tereza gets involved.
+That's when Monika starts to get tired of it.
+When Oldřich starts organizing dance lessons for students at the local high school with Monika, he gets in his element while Monika starts to get tired of it.
+Until the situation gets difficult when Monika's ex-partner Karel shows up and Monika's free-spirited sister Tereza somehow gets involved.
 It seems that Oldřich has to give up his role as a master of dance and life if he wants to still have someone to dance with.